Skip to main content

 🩺 Hands-On from Day One — clinical labs, not just textbooks

-Why Choose AVI for Your Medical Assistant Training?
+Why Choose AVI for Your Medical Assistant (NO FINANCIAL AID FOR THIS PROGRAM) Training?

 There’s no shortage of medical assistant programs in Northern Virginia.
 So why do students from Fairfax, Reston, Herndon, and the greater DC metro area choose AVI Career Training?
 Because we built this program around what actually gets you hired — not what looks impressive in a brochure.